 The importance of good soil and a healthy pH for growing plants, or turf, is often overlooked.
 Healthy soils ensure that plants will be provided with all the nutrients they need to survive.
 The biggest three nutrients for plant growth are: (N) Nitrogen (P) Phosphorus and (K) Potassium.
 Other important nutrients are calcium, magnesium, sulphur … Continue reading Providing Your Soil With the Correct Nutrients

 Horsetail also known as Mare’s tail and nicknamed the bottle brush plant (Equisetum arvense) is extremely hard to control due to its deep rooted nature and thick silica structure.
 We are often asked what will kill the horse tail weed?
-There are a number of methods that can be used to control mare’s tail, but … Continue reading How to Kill Horsetail/ Marestail?
+There are a number of methods that can be used to control mare’s tail, with … Continue reading How to Kill Horsetail/ Marestail?

 It’s the start of the season – you shouldn’t just be thinking about ground care products such as weed killers, fertilisers and grass seed but you should also taking time to make sure all your grounds maintenance equipment is up to scratch.
 Often landscaping equipment such as knapsacks, broadcast spreaders and PPE (Personal Protection Equipment) … Continue reading Check your equipment – Landscaping / Garden Equipment & PPE